Max Liebermann (1847 - 1935)

 It was in his home on Pariser Platz, Berlin, that he died in his sleep on February 8, 1935.
 His death was neither covered in the media, nor acknowledged by the Prussian Academy of Arts.
 His service was held at the Jewish cemetery at Schönhauser Allee three days later.
 At the request of the family, attendance was restricted, most likely due to the Gestapo’s awareness and surveillance of the event.
 Fellow artists Käthe Kollwitz, Georg Kolbe, art dealer Bruno Cassirer, and art critic Karl Scheffler were in attendance.
 Scheffler eulogized the artist.

 As the years of National Socialist governing continued, the persecution of the Jewish community increased rapidly.
 Max’s daughter Katharina “Käthe” managed to flee to the United States in 1938 with her family, with the intention of finding a way for her mother, Martha, to join her.
-Now in her eighties, Martha still lived in the apartment on Pariser Platz with the rest of her art collection.
+Now in her eighties, Martha still lived in Berlin with the rest of her art collection.
 On March 4, 1943, she received notification that she would be deported to the Theresienstadt concentration camp the next day.
 Bedridden from a stroke months earlier, Martha chose to overdose on sleeping pills.
 When authorities arrived at her apartment the next morning, they found her unconscious, and she was transported to the Jewish Hospital of Berlin where she died on March 10.
 Her apartment was seized and sealed by authorities the day she was transported to the hospital.
-Just days following her funeral in late March, the entire Liebermann estate was confiscated for the benefit of the Reich.
-On March 31, 1943, the property at Pariser Platz 7 was removed by the Gestapo.
-A confiscation list was drafted that July by the Chief Financial Officer of Berlin-Brandenburg on behalf of the Gestapo.
+Just days following her funeral in late March, the entire Liebermann estate was confiscated and forfeited for the benefit of the Reich.
+The movable property was inventoried and appraised and a confiscation list was drafted that July by the Chief Financial Officer of Berlin-Brandenburg on behalf of the Gestapo.

 Martha’s portrait was in her possession until at least 1936, and was one of the paintings she signed with an inheritance stamp.
 The painting was not included on the list made by the Gestapo in 1943.
 By 1960, it was in Munich in the possession of Wolfgang Gurlitt, cousin of infamous Nazi-associated art dealer Hildebrand Gurlitt, and had probably been in his possession since 1952.
 Gurlitt was known to have visited Martha several times before her death, wanting to obtain works from her collection.